vgrec/CheckersBoard/notes.md

 ## TODO:

+- Implement move piece logic for my player
-- Rewrite `canPick` logic so that it traverses the diagonals and accounts for Man and Kings
+- ~~Rewrite `canPick` logic so that it traverses the diagonals and accounts for Man and Kings~~
 - ~~Programmatically detect initial positions of pieces~~
+- ~~Show valid positions for my player where a piece can move when clicking on it~~
 - Detect the the winner
-- Show valid positions where a piece can move when clicking on it

 ## Buzz words